-- It can be easily corrected if there are any inaccuracies in the accounts with the help of the Trial Balance.
+- It is very easy to rectify if there are any inaccuracies in the accounts with the help of the trial balance.

-- An idea about the financial position of the company is obtained from the Trial balance.
+- Trial balance provide the basic idea about the financial position of the company.

 - As a result of the preparation of the trial balance, all accounts are available in one place, which does not require repeated checks on the account, saving both time and labor.

-- Various comparisons can be made from the accounts stored in the Trial balance.
+- It helps to make various comparisons among the accounts stored in the trial balance.

-- Trial Balance plays an important role in the management analysis so that managers can easily take decisions on the accounts from the information stored in the Trial Balance.
+- Trial Balance plays an important role in the management analysis.
+Managers can easily take decisions based on the accounts information stored in the trial balance.